Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Anyone who is a member of a group can invite others to join.
 If the group is a closed group, approval from the group leader will be required when the invitee decides to join.

-Micro currently features entrepreneurs from Bolivia, Cambodia, Ethiopia, Ghana, Indonesia, Kenya, Philippines, Mexico and Rwanda.
+Micro currently features entrepreneurs from Armenia, Bolivia, Cambodia, Ethiopia, Ghana, Indonesia, Kenya, Mexico, Philippines, Rwanda and Tanzania.

 World Vision currently offers microfinance loans to entrepreneurs in 36 countries through its network of microfinance partners.